Geranium maculatum: Description

 The rhizome is long, and 5 to 10 cm thick, with numerous branches.
 It is covered with scars, showing the remains of stems of previous years' growth.
 When dry it has a somewhat purplish color internally.

 Cultivation

 The plant is well-known in cultivation, and numerous cultivars have been developed.
 The cultivar 'Elizabeth Ann' has gained the Royal Horticultural Society's Award of Garden Merit.

 Other uses

 The plant has been used in herbal medicine, and is also grown as a garden plant.
 Wild geranium is considered an astringent, a substance that causes contraction of the tissues and stops bleeding.
-The Mesquakie Indians brewed a root tea for toothache and for painful nerves and mashed the roots for treating hemorrhoids.
+The Meskwaki brewed a root tea for toothache and for painful nerves and mashed the roots for treating hemorrhoids.